 The facts and circumstances of the case and your prior criminal record, or lack thereof, will affect the amount of any jail sentence, fine, fee or probation assessed by the court.

-3. For some offenses, there are statutory minimum sentences that the judge must impose.
-In no instance, however, will sentences exceed the maximum levels of a $2,500.00 fine plus 80% in surcharges and/or six months in jail and/or three years probation (five years for DUI), for any one complaint.
+- For some offenses, there are statutory minimum sentences that the judge must impose.
+In no instance, however, will sentences exceed the maximum levels of a $2,500 fine plus 80% in surcharges and/or six months in jail and/or three years probation (five years for a Driving Under the Influence (DUI) charge), for any one complaint.